Guide last updated by Katie Radford, November 2024

 The sections on the Leeward Islands and the British Virgin Islands in Dupont J, The Common Law Abroad: Constitutional and Legal Legacy of the British Empire (Fred B Rothman Publications 2001) give detailed information about the historical and legal development of the BVI.

-IALS holds the Caribbean Law Bulletin between 1988-2002 at GN1.J.4.
-This journal contains articles relating to law of the Caribbean, including that of the BVI.
+IALS holds the following journals that contain articles relating to law of the Caribbean, including that of the BVI.

 The British Virgin Islands Financial Services Commission website includes select legislation relating to anti money laundering, business and companies, banking, insolvency, insurance and corporate affairs.